German Greens elect 28-year-old leader to build on youth vote

 "We must disprove the false contradiction between climate protection and social justice," Lang said in her election speech.
 "Not only are we ready, we are really up for it."

-(Writing by Joseph Nasr; Editing by Christina Fincher)
+(Writing by Joseph Nasr; Editing by Christina Fincher and Frances Kerry)

 By Holger Hansen

-Note: (This story removes erroneous reference to youngest ever leader in first paragraph.)